At a Glance

 - Private medical insurance.

-- 26 weeks maternity and adoption leave (after 1 year’s service) at full pay, followed by statutory maternity or adoption pay; 6 weeks fully paid paternity leave.
+- 26 weeks maternity and adoption leave (after 1 year’s service) at full pay, followed by 13 weeks of Statutory Maternity Pay or Statutory Adoption Pay, we also offer 6 weeks fully paid paternity leave.

-- Free 24/7 virtual GP service, Employee Assistance Programme (EAP) and access to mental wellbeing experts.
+- Free 24/7 virtual GP service, Employee Assistance Programme (EAP) for you and your family, free access to a range of experts to support your mental wellbeing.

 About Us